Padang

-The city had historically been a trading center since the pre-colonial era, trading in pepper and gold.
+The city had historically been a trading center since the pre-colonial era, in both pepper and gold.
 The Dutch made contact with the city in the mid 17th century, eventually constructing a fortress and taking over control of the city from the Pagaruyung Kingdom.
 Save for several interruptions of British rule, Padang remained part of the Dutch East Indies as one of its major cities until Indonesian independence.
-In 1906, Padang along with Palembang became the first populated places in Sumatra to achieve city status (gemeente).
+In 1906, Padang, along with Palembang, became the first populated places in Sumatra to achieve city status (gemeente).

 History

 Padang has been a trade centre since the 16th century, having been controlled by the Pagaruyung Kingdom and the Aceh Sultanate.
-During the 16th and 17th centuries pepper was cultivated and traded with India, Portugal, the United Kingdom and the Netherlands.
-In 1663 the city came under the authority of the Dutch and a trading post was built in 1680.
-The city came under the British Empire twice, firstly from 1781 to 1784 during the Fourth Anglo-Dutch War, and again from 1795 to 1819 during the Napoleonic Wars.
+During the 16th and 17th centuries, pepper was cultivated and traded with India, Portugal, the United Kingdom, and the Netherlands.
+In 1663, the city came under the authority of the Dutch and a trading post was built in 1680.
+The city came under the British Empire twice, firstly from 1781 to 1784 during the Fourth Anglo-Dutch War and again from 1795 to 1819 during the Napoleonic Wars.
 In 1819 the city was transferred back to the Netherlands.
 Up to circa 1780 the most important trade product was gold originating from gold mines in the region.
-When the mines were exhausted, the focus turned to other products such as coffee, salts and textiles.
+When the mines were exhausted, the focus turned to other products such as coffee, salts, and textiles.